neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

 {% endhighlight %}

-The three methods in the above code snipped represent the entirety of the EM's Thread pool implementation.
+The three methods in the above code snippet represent the entirety of the EM's Thread pool implementation.

-The first method check if there is a threadpool, and if there is none, it creates the ```@taskqueue```, the ```@resultqueue``` and starts the threadpool creation process.
+The first method to check if there is a threadpool, and if there is none, it creates the ```@taskqueue```, the ```@resultqueue``` and starts the threadpool creation process.
 Afterwards it pushes a task on a task queue.

 The second method is the one that actually creates the thread pool.
 It creates a bunch of threads and sets up each of them to continuously fetch tasks from the ```@threadqueue```.
 Since ```Queue#pop``` blocks if there are no tasks to fetch, threads will wait until there is something for them to do.
 Once a task to execute is produced, the first thread to fetch [^3] it executes it and pushes the result along with the callback that handles the result to the ```@resultqueue```.
 It then signals a loopbreak to notify the reactor that it should run the callback that handles the result.

 The third method is not strictly a part of the thread-pool system, but it's used by it, so we'll cover it as such.
 It's used for running the result handling callbacks.
 It pops results (along with callbacks) from the ```@resultqueue``` and runs them [^4].
 The reason that it's not strictly a part of thread-pool system is that it's also used to run the callbacks scheduled via the ```next_tick``` mechanism.
 It (thread-safely) consumes the ```@next_tick_queue``` for executables to run until it empties the queue.
-That odd little ```next_tick``` call in the ensure block is just a way tell the reactor to keep running and bubble up the exception (and not immediately stop) if one happens.
+That odd little ```next_tick``` call in the ensure block is just a way to tell the reactor to keep running and bubble up the exception (and not immediately stop) if one happens.

 ## Next up